sjbylo/container-workshop/01-build-app-on-local-pc/README.md

 If you are interested, you can test the application using curl.

-Post a few random votes to the APP using:
+Post a few random votes to the application using:

 ```
 for i in {1..20}